Wouldn't it be nice to make money from home, have more freedom, more time and independence?

 If they really had this golden goose money machine, this “proven” done-for-you system, the obvious thing to do, would be to keep throwing money into it.

 But that's not what they're doing.
-They're creating free reports, training programs, videos, webinars, and high pressure sales pages with countdown timers... just to get you to throw money into the machine.
+They're creating training programs, videos, webinars, and high pressure sales pages with countdown timers… to get YOU to throw YOUR money into the machine.

 And that's the scam.
 Instead of making money, the machine loses money.
 But… in the process of losing money, you're still making a few sales here and there, and sending new members into the program.

-At some point you quit, or run out of money... but by then, you're advertising efforts have brought in half a dozen new people with the hope of getting rich and they start paying for Ads.
+At some point you quit, or run out of money… but by then, your advertising dollars have brought in half a dozen new people with the same hope of getting rich… and then they start paying for advertising.

 Here's the best part…

 The only time they actually spent money (to pay out commissions) was when a sale was made.
-They've pushed all of their advertising expense, and the risk onto the people who bought and promoted their sales funnel.
+They've pushed all of their advertising expense, and all of the risk onto the people who bought and promoted it.

 This graphic explains the scam.